Congratulations on taking the first step of an exciting journey.

 Because the momentum and fundamentals are driving the price upwards, there is a high chance of making a profit buying – rather than trading against the trend and shorting the asset.

-You can still take short opportunities (to profit when the forex market falls), but if the fundamentals are strong and clearly indicating an opportunity to buy GBP over the next 3-6 months, then you will want to be taking currency trades where the smart money is doing so as well.
+You can still take short opportunities (to profit when the forex market falls), but if the fundamentals are strong and clearly indicate an opportunity to buy GBP over the next 3-6 months, then you will want to be taking currency trades where the smart money is doing so as well.

 To put it into other words, in the ocean institutions are the sharks and currency traders are the feeder fish that stick to the sharks as close as possible to get a free ride and protection.